-Trino in containers#
+Trino in a Docker container#

 The Trino project provides the trinodb/trino Docker image that includes the Trino server and a default configuration.
+The Docker image is published to Docker Hub and can be used with the Docker runtime, among several others.

 Running the container#